JarvusInnovations/lapidus/README.md

 * At this time, transactions and other event types are not published to NATS.
 * Each worker uses its own connection to NATS using non-blocking event emitters; out of order delivery is likely.
 * NATS does not guarantee in order delivery so a blocking variant is not likely (it's 10-20 LoC if you're interested).
+* ``pg_temp_`` tables are filtered.
+(TOAST and materialized views generate events that most would consider noise.)

+### Gotchas
+* If you encounter issues with the WAL stream failing due to SSL connection issues when connecting over a VPN check your MTU.
+This is not an issue with Lapidus or pg_recv_logical and must be addressed as a network/connection issue.
+You may see "Invalid Syntax Error" in the Lapidus log due to JSON being split into multiple messages.
+(Lapidus is expecting line delimited JSON).

 # Production status
 Lapidus is currently under heavy development.
 It is deployed with 1250 simultaneous users on very modest hardware using the MySQL and PostgreSQL backends and NATS plugin.
 Typical latency between MySQL -> Lapidus -> NATS is 1ms - 3ms.
 Please share your results.
 Benchmark and load testing scripts will be made available.

 # Resource requirements